slapd−ldap — LDAP backend to slapd

 an error is returned by the remote server during a

 search.
-The default, continue
+The default, continue, consists in

 returned to the client.